 - Nightmare Fuel Station Attendant: Mileena.

 - What an Idiot: This could be applied to everybody.
 Liu Kang and Kung Lao fall really easily to Shang Tsung's trap and Raiden never tries to stop them from fighting his assassins.
-Raiden does stop them but right at the end Tsung is already done with his plan.
+Raiden does stop them, but right at the end when Tsung is already done with his plan.